Indo-Fijians: Luvedra na Ratu: A new identity for Indo-Fijians of indentured descent

-The ‘Fiji-Indian’ Label
+The 'Fiji-Indian' Label

-For a long time Fiji Indian was used to distinguish between Fiji citizens of Indian origin and Indians from India.
+For a long time, Fiji Indian was used to distinguish between Fiji citizens of Indian origin and Indians from India.
 The term was used by writers like K.L.
 Gillion and by the academic and politician, Ahmed Ali.
 The late President of Fiji, Ratu Sir Kamisese Mara, also used this term in his speeches and writings.
 The term was also used by the Methodist Church of Fiji and Rotuma, Fiji's largest Christian denomination, which had a Fiji-Indian division.

 The use of the terms 'Fiji-Indian' or 'Fijian-Indian' are misnomers.
 This is because the meaning of the words 'Indian' and 'India' have changed over time, including during the British colonial rule and before it.
 Historically, the subcontinent of South Asia was informally referred to as "India" by foreign travelers and cartographers, the people living there were called 'Indians'.
 However, after the British colonial rule and the subsequent partitioning and division of the subcontinent into several countries, including India, Pakistan, and Bangladesh, the term 'India' primarily began to refer to the country that gained independence from the British in 1947, and 'Indian' began to refer primarily to citizens and inhabitants of that new country, rather than all people of the subcontinent.
 This change in political demarcation and the formation of new countries has caused the meanings of 'India' and 'Indian' to evolve into a national identity.
-The terms, 'Fiji-Indian' or 'Fijian-Indian' also no longer accurately reflect those whom have ancestry from other parts of the South Asian subcontinent.
+The terms, 'Fiji-Indian' or 'Fijian-Indian' also no longer accurately reflect those whom have Girmitya ancestry that hail from other parts of the subcontinent.
+This Term however is more accurate to the free immigrants who came after the Indenture System was abolished as they still hold a cultural and familiar tie to the country.